 Favorite Dish: The pecan pancakes were good, and if I were to eat at D'egg again, that's probably what I would order.

 One morning while in Norfolk I intended to visit the Norfolk Southern Railroad Museum but it was not yet open.
 Plan B was to visit the MacArthur Mall but it was not yet open either.
-Between these two places was the "Bean There Cafe," and since it was another terribly cold morning, having a hot cup of coffee and sitting in a cozy place for a while seemed like just the ticket.
+Between these two places was the "Bean There Cafe," and since it was another terribly cold morning, having a hot cup of coffee and sitting in a cozy place seemed like just the ticket while I was waiting.

 My plain, medium-sized coffee was $1.80 (2011 prices) with one free refill.
 I enjoyed sitting at my little table making travel notes and waiting for the museums to open.

 Free WiFi here is a definite plus.
 Stop by for some of these extras:

 Open Mic Poetry/Poetry Slams

 Favorite Dish: Loved the shabby chic decor and relaxed feel of this coffee shop.
 Made me think I'd like to own a similar place!